 The City Manager is responsible for providing fair and equal opportunity to all qualified persons seeking employment with the City of Leon Valley.
 Included in the City Manager's responsibilities are employment planning, recruitment, selection, retention and placement.
-The City Manager may only delegate hiring authority to a Department Director, typically the Human Resources Director; however, the City Manager retains the ultimate responsibility.
+The City Manager may only delegate hiring authority to a Department Director, typically the Human Resources Director; however, the City Manager retains the ultimate responsibility and discretionary authority over all hires.